Menziess/snapstream/docs/source/index.rst

 Snapstream documentation
 ========================

-Snapstream provides a pure python data-flow model that works with anything:
+Snapstream provides a pure python data-flow model that works well with built-in objects.

-- Any `iterable <https://pythonbasics.org/iterable/>`_ can act as a source of data
+- Any `iterable <https://pythonbasics.org/iterable/>`_ may act as a source of data
-- Any callable may act as a sink
+- Any callable can be used as a sink
-- Handler functions can subscribe to iterables using the ``snap`` decorator
+- Functions can subscribe to iterables using the ``snap`` decorator

 ::